 “Family counselling sessions are recommended because the entire family particularly parents, need to be actively involved in helping children to reduce gaming activity.
-I’ve counseled children who sacrificed sleep and food and have become violent because of their addiction to gaming.
+I’ve counseled children who sacrificed sleep and food and have become violent because of their digital gaming addiction.
 In such extreme cases, medication as well as counseling is required.
 However the prime responsibility to prevent and cure gaming addiction is of parents.
 They need to be alert and observant and nip children’s gaming addiction in the budding stage.
 Restricting children’s gaming time from early age and encouraging them to develop hobbies, play sports and engage in non-tech activities is necessary for developing their self-control impulses and prompting them to lead healthy and balanced lives,” says Malick.

 Wean your child off gaming

 It’s not easy to break any addiction, including gaming addiction.
 But here are some ways to confront the monster head-on:

 Introduce children to new activities and hobbies by enroling them in a hobby/skill class.

 Help your child draw up an everyday schedule.
 Discuss how and when gaming can be fitted in.